eth-cscs/firecrest/doc/source/tutorial.rst

 The output is so small it would make sense to download it with the blocking call `utilities/download <reference.html#get--utilities-download>`__, but we will do a non-blocking through the `Storage microservice` just so we can see the workflow in that case.
 It follows a similar workflow, as the non-blocking uploading of a file.
 First, we have to ask FirecREST to transfer the file from the machine's filesystem to the staging area.
-As soon as the transfer is complete we have to FirecREST for the link from where we can download the file.
+As soon as the transfer is complete we have to ask FirecREST for the link from where we can download the file.

 The first step is a call to the `/storage/xfer-external/download <reference.html#put--storage-xfer-external-download>`__ endpoint.
 We only pass the authorization token and the location of the file to the call.